jimbobbennett/gps-animal-tracker/README.md

 ## Additional resources

-You can learn more about IoT, including how to track and manage location data, from [IoT for Beginners, our 24 lesson curriculum all about IoT](https://aka.ms/iot-beginners).
+* You can learn more about IoT, including how to track and manage location data, from [IoT for Beginners, our 24 lesson curriculum all about IoT](https://aka.ms/iot-beginners)
+* If you want to learn more about using Microsoft IoT services, check out these [IoT Learning paths on Microsoft Learn](https://docs.microsoft.com/users/jimbobbennett/collections/ke2ehd351jopwr?WT.mc_id=academic-49550-jabenn)
+* You can plot data using Azure Maps, and to learn more about this check out these [Azure Maps learning paths on Microsoft Learn](https://docs.microsoft.com/users/jimbobbennett/collections/30p0c0mgg2n23g?WT.mc_id=academic-49550-jabenn)
+* If you want to add an industry certification to your resume, check out the [AZ-220 Microsoft Azure IoT developer certification](https://docs.microsoft.com/learn/certifications/exams/az-220?WT.mc_id=academic-49550-jabenn)